ApePax/lmeca2802/README.md

 include("Simulator/simulation_controller.jl")
 exit()
 ```
-As explained in our master thesis, feeding the voltages measured on the physical robot in open-loop does not work in the current state, as the simulation is not able to reproduce the ZMP trajectory.
+As explained in our master thesis, feeding the voltages measured on the physical robot in open-loop does not work in the current state, as the simulation is not able to reproduce the ZMP trajectory.<br>
+Note that on the real robot, two motors are mounted in the other direction.
+This implies that their signals need to be multiplied by -1.
+The save order in the LabView also differs from the URDF index, implying the need to swicth some rows in the data obtained in the real robot.

 #### 1.2 Robotran
 The folders `Robotran_c/` and `Robotran_py/` follow a similar implementation to `JuliaRobotics/`, but uses MBS files instead of URDF.
 The python version is used for feature development dur to is ease for debugging, while the c implementation is used for its computation speed capabilities.
 Both implementations follow the same structure.
 The main folders are: